 Namibia is bordered by Angola and Zambia in the north, Botswana in the east, and South Africa in the southeast.
+This makes it ideal to combine with other African countries.
 The ocean in the west is the South Atlantic Ocean.

 Namibia’s name comes from the Namib Desert; the oldest and most arid desert region in the world.
 Attractions include an unusual variety of desert-adapted animals and plants; such as the living fossil plant; Welwitschia mirabilis.
 The desert stretches for miles along Namibia’s Atlantic coastline.

 Namibia has the largest population of wild cheetah.

 Why visit Namibia on your next holiday

 Namibia is an amazing country for a holiday; with something to offer everyone.
 The main attractions people holiday in Namibia is to visit Etosha National Park, Sossusvlei & The Namib Naukluft Park, however; more tourists especially self-drivers; are also doing more of Namibia’s attractions; namely Skeleton Coast, Damaraland, Kaokoland, Swakopmund, Okonjima Nature Reserve, Zambezi Region including the Caprivi Strip, the Kalahari, the ghost town of Kolmanskop and Luderitz, and the Fish River Canyon.

 We think Namibia is a wonderful holiday destination at any time of year.
 However; if you are worried about heat; then the best time to visit Namibia is from July to October; when the temperatures are just above 20°C. As the chance of rain is low at this time of year; this is also the best time for wildlife viewing because water sources are scarce.
 This makes it the peak travel season; therefore you will need to plan well in advance.